 Tuberculin Skin Test

-you have ever had
+you have ever been exposed to

 tuberculosis (TB).
 The test is done by putting a small